slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On present

 <!--
-- 96 blocks a day -- wait but why
+> *"Money has no utility to me.
+Time has utility to me."  -- Warren Buffett*

 - Think in years, work in days, live in the moment.
+- «4000 weeks» is by far the most insane framing for how short life is.
+“80 summers” is easily the most insane way to describe how short life is. | 96 blocks a day -- wait but why
 -->

 > *"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart."